apache/flagon/site/_docs/useralejs/dataschema.md

     },
 ```

-But, where was the cursor at the time of a click?
-In addition to 'target', you'll get location of the cursor two for
-mouseover and click data, too!
+You'll get location of the cursor two for mouseover and click data, too!

 ```html
     "location": {